awaisrauf/salman-h-khan.github.io/index.md

 # News!

+* One paper accepted in BMVC 2018 [Jul'18]
-* Our work on "Zero-shot detection" is now available: [Project Page](https://salman-h-khan.github.io/ProjectPages/ZSD_Arxiv18).
-[Apr'18]
+* Our work on "Zero-shot detection" is now available: [Project Page](https://salman-h-khan.github.io/ProjectPages/ZSD_Arxiv18) [Apr'18]
-* Our book titled "A Guide to CNNs for Computer Vision" has been published by Morgan & Claypool.
-[Feb'18]
+* Our book titled "A Guide to CNNs for Computer Vision" has been published by Morgan & Claypool [Feb'18]
 * One paper accepted in WACV 2018, Nevada, USA.
 [Jan'18]
-* One paper accepted in ICCV 2017, Venice, Italy.
-[Jul'17]
+* One paper accepted in ICCV 2017, Venice, Italy [Jul'17]
-* Our paper on cost-sensitive deep learning will appear in IEEE TNNLS.
-[Jul'17]
+* Our paper on cost-sensitive deep learning will appear in IEEE TNNLS [Jul'17]
+* Paper on image-set classification has been accepted by IJCV [Apr'17]
+* One paper accepted in IJCAI 2017, Melbourne, Australia [Apr'17]
+* One paper accepted in CVPR 2017, Hawaii, USA [Mar'17]

-* My paper on change detection has been accepted by IEEE TGRS.
+[//]: # * My paper on change detection has been accepted by IEEE TGRS.
 [May'17]
-* One paper accepted in IJCAI 2017, Melbourne, Australia.
-[Apr'17]
-* One paper accepted in CVPR 2017, Hawaii, USA.
-[Mar'17]

 [//]: # * Our paper on image-set classification has been accepted by IJCV, Springer [Feb'17]
 [//]: # * Two papers on scene classification accepted for publication in IEEE TIP.
 [Jul'16]
 [//]: # * My paper on shadow detection and removal has now been accepted by IEEE TPAMI.
 [Nov'15]